JagdeepSing/book_app/README.md

 - Finish time: 11:00am
 - Actual time needed to complete: 2hours

-Number and name of feature: #2: Search Form
+Number and name of feature: #2: show details for single book

-- Estimate of time needed to complete: 30mins
+- Estimate of time needed to complete: 40mins
-- Start time: 10:00am
+- Start time: 11:00am
-- Finish time: 10:40am
+- Finish time:
-- Actual time needed to complete: 40mins
+- Actual time needed to complete:

 Number and name of feature: #3: Display results on page